-A recent issue of Massachusetts Lawyers Weekly features Russell Beck in an article titled “Boston attorney’s blog hosts stay-at-home survival guide.”
+A recent issue of Massachusetts Lawyers Weekly features discussion with Russell Beck in an article titled “Judge nixes extension of ‘anti-raiding’ provision.”

 eck Reed Riden LLP is among the leading authorities in trade secret, noncompete, and unfair competition law, and our experience handling these matters is backed by our extensive employment law and business litigation experience.
 Our hand-picked team combines attorneys with complementary expertise and practical experience.

 The Wall Street Journal featured Beck Reed Riden LLP’s noncompete agreement experience.
 In 2016, the White House issued a report entitled, “Non-Compete Agreements: Analysis of the Usage, Potential Issues, and State Responses,” relying in part on Beck Reed Riden LLP’s research and analysis, including its 50 State Noncompete Survey.

 Russell Beck’s work in this area is well recognized, and includes:

 - Over thirty years of experience working on trade secret, noncompete, and unfair competition matters